THE GREAT SOUTHERN ALPS MILER

 NB You must start this loop before 7:30pm with course closure at 10pm

-Leaving the transition zone, runners will travel around below the St James Homestead to cross the Clarence River, from here they will run up the river valley following the old transmission tower access tracks before re crossing the Clarence and onto to the Edwards 4×4 track back to Bull Gully (153.82km) and back onto the wheelchail track back to the finish!
+Leaving the transition zone, runners will travel around below the St James Homestead to cross the Clarence River, from here they will run up the river valley following the old transmission tower access tracks before re crossing the Clarence and onto to the Edwards 4×4 track back to Bull Gully (153.82km) and back onto the wheelchair track back to the finish!

 When we say Come run with the wild things we mean it – there is every chance of seeing Chamois, red deer, wild pigs and many different bird species including if you’re really lucky Kea and falcons.